redwhitemike/DiffPriv/readme.md

 (c,l)-diversity and ε-differential privacy.
 The framework is based on the [Preserving Differential Privacy and Utility of Non-stationary Data Streams](https://ieeexplore.ieee.org/document/8637412) paper, with various improvements implemented.

 This project is the result of my master thesis: Differential privacy in large scale data streaming.
-It has been developer during an intership at [STRM Privacy](https://strmprivacy.io/)
+It has been developer during an internship at [STRM Privacy](https://strmprivacy.io/)

 ## How to use
 it's recommended to first build the application using as it will significantly speed up the algorithm
 > cargo build --release
 An application.conf needs to be present in the root folder. this will build a binary that can be run with the following command
 > RUST_LOG="debug" ./target/release/diff-priv
 This will use a dataset from the `datasets` folder, the supported datasets can be seen in `test/tests.rs` `RUST_LOG` part can be removed to the users liking.
 This removes debugging logging when the algorithm will run.